Describe the differences between BAD and EVIL without using the actual words?

 What words would YOU use to describe hell on earth without using the actual phrase?

-Which words would you use to describe the Democratic Party without using the actual words?
+What words would YOU use to describe the dead of winter without using the actual phrase?

 What is the difference or differences between discipline and punishment?